 Why You Still Need a Real Therapist (Even with All the AI in the World)

-Some days, it feels like technology is catching up with everything—your grocery list, your calendar, even your thoughts.
-You can ask your phone for advice, chat with an AI when you're feeling low, and scroll through perfectly curated mental health content.
+It may feel like technology is catching up with everything—your grocery list, your calendar, even your thoughts.
+You can ask your phone for advice, pop open ChatGPT when you're feeling low, and scroll through perfectly curated mental health content.
 So… where does therapy fit in anymore?

-I get it.
-And if you're here, maybe you’re not anti-therapy—you’re just exhausted.
-Or curious.
+If you're here, maybe you’re not anti-therapy—you’re just curious.
 Or trying to figure out the best use of your time, your money, and your energy.

 AI Can Simulate a Response, But It Can’t Mirror a Soul